Will long-term travel hurt your career prospects?

 How will AI affect our future?
 This is a debate raging right now.

-One thing seems certain.
+One thing seems inevitable.
 Technology will change the types of jobs required in future.
-This trend started with the First Industrial Revolution, and we have all been exposed to it in one way or another (think of online banking reducing the number of bank branches as an example).
+This trend started with the First Industrial Revolution, and we have all been exposed to it somehow (think of online banking reducing the number of bank branches as an example).

-Nobody can predict what jobs will continue to exist and which will disappear as the Fourth Industrial Revolution unfolds.
-Some even argue that we may see a system shift which will allow us to be free to work rather than having to work to make a living, thanks to concepts such as the Universal Basic Income.
+Nobody can predict what jobs will continue and which will disappear as the Fourth Industrial Revolution unfolds.
+Some even argue that we may see a system shift that will allow us to be free to work rather than work to make a living, thanks to concepts such as the Universal Basic Income.

-Whichever way we are heading, what seems to be easier to determine are the type of skills required that will enable us to add value and remain relevant in the world of tomorrow.
-So let’s have a look at those.
+Whatever direction we take, the type of skills required to add value and remain relevant in the world of tomorrow seems easier to determine.
+So, let’s have a look at those.

 What skills are employers likely to look for in future?